larray-project/larray/doc/source/contribute.rst

 You want your master branch to reflect only production-ready code, so create a feature branch for making your changes.
 For example::

-    git checkout -b issue-to-fix
+    git checkout -b issue123

-This changes your working directory to the issue-to-fix branch.
+This changes your working directory to the issue123 branch.
 Keep any changes in this branch specific to one bug or feature so it is clear what the branch brings to the project.
 You can have many different branches and switch between them using the ``git checkout`` command.